 IBM studied the industry carefully before jumping in, and while the IBM PC was a collection of compromises, it was powerful enough that people were willing to pay an IBM price to get one.

 The IBM PC became an industry standard.
 IBM intended to own and control it, and that didn’t exactly work out for them.
 Within a couple of years, several companies sold IBM-compatible computers.
-Some undercut IBM’s prices.
-Some found niches in the market IBM neglected and filled it themselves.
+Some, like Leading Edge and Packard Bell, undercut IBM’s prices.
+Some, like Compaq, found niches in the market IBM neglected and filled it themselves.
 Others did both.
 People bought them in large numbers, largely so they could run Lotus 1-2-3, Momentum built momentum.
 When companies developed software, the IBM PC was a logical choice because of the huge number of PCs and clones in the marketplace.

 Once Intel had that momentum and all that legacy code, it became really hard to switch to anything else.
 Virtually all the software everyone wanted to run existed on the x86 platform.
 Even though the popular software changes from time to time, x86 gives continuity.
 That’s been the secret of its longevity.